 Before the classifications of Junior Custodian I and Maintenance II are reached, there will be no "bumping" between categories.
 In the Junior Custodian I or Maintenance II classification, a Junior Custodian I with more seniority than a Maintenance II in the Maintenance categories can "bump" into that classification in those categories provided he/she has the qualification to perform the duties of that classification.
 Similarly, a Maintenance II in the Maintenance category may exercise his/her seniority by "bumping" into the Junior Custodian I classification provided he/she has the qualification to perform the duties of the classification.
 "Qualification to perform the duties of that classification" shall mean having sufficient experience or training to be able to perform the duties of the position.
-The determination of qualifications for the position.
-The determination of qualifications for the position.
+The determination of qualifications for the position shall mean having sufficient experience or training to be able to perform the duties of the position.
 The determination of qualifications for the position shall be made solely by Management and shall be subject to the grievance and arbitration provisions herein.
 There will be no upward "bumping" within the categories.